clickeriitb/cubieboard-A20/getting_inside_ubuntu_terminal.md

 Step 2) put the card reader into usb port of your computer

-Step 3) Download "ubuntu.zip" file from [here].click on click here to Download.
+Step 3) Download "ubuntu.zip" file from [here].Then,click on click here to Download link.

-Step 4) save this file on desktop
+Step 4) save the file on desktop

 Step 5) open the terminal and type: